 One personal pet peeve I have when people take 360 photos is when they do not edit themselves out of the photo.
-As a professional you are there to showcase the location.
+As a professional, you are there to showcase the location.
 By appearing in the photo or having your equipment appear, it takes away from the experience.
 Many 360 professionals will position the camera in the ideal spot to maximise the location.
 They will also position it to not appear in the photo.
-Finally, if they do appear in the photo they edit themselves out.
-They may use professional editing software such as Photoshop / Premier Pro so as to not be in the photo.
-As a result the cameraman’s shadow is in the photo.
+Finally, if they do appear in the photo, they edit themselves out.
+They may use professional editing software such as Photoshop/Premiere Pro so as to not be in the photo.
+As a result, the cameraman’s shadow is in the photo.

 5. Focus Issues

 Because a 360 photo is made up of many photos, the process is quite complex and can cause issues.
-Most of the time the primary culprit is point 1 (Bad Stitching) but there are also other issues that can be created.
+Most of the time the primary culprit is point 1 (Bad Stitching), but there are also other issues that can be created.
 In this case are random anomalies.
-In the photo there is only one issue of this pointed out.
-The glitch could have been edited in post was was left in there.
+In the photo, there is only one issue of this pointed out.
+The glitch could have been edited in post-production but was left in there.

 7. Low Resolution

-One of the worst offenders of amateur 360 photography is super low resolution.
-This is normally the culprit of people using their smart phones.
-We hear clients say at times “yes our Intern James told us he can take 360 photos with his smart phone”.
-These normally have a few major flaws but the main one is that the photos are blurry (also badly stitched) which is shown below.
-Smart phones cameras while constantly improving are no match for professional DSLR camera optics.
+One of the worst offenders of amateur 360 photography is a super low resolution.
+This is normally the culprit of people using their smartphones.
+We hear clients say at times “yes our Intern James told us he could take 360 photos with his smartphone”.
+These normally have a few major flaws, but the main one is that the photos are blurry (also badly stitched) which is shown below.
+Smartphone cameras while constantly improving are no match for professional DSLR camera optics.
 The same is definitely true about professional 360 cameras and equipment.
-While they can do the job technically speaking its not on the same level of quality.
+While they can do the job technically speaking it is not on the same level of quality.

 In the example shown, the image resolution is not very high and was processed at 3K resolution.
-While it sound impressive the face is that 4K+ (realistically 8k) for photography is considered the norm.
-More about that can be explained in this blog Differences In 360 High Resolution VS Low Resolution.
-While the panorama is in a beautiful place its also blurry due to all the stretching.
+While it sounds impressive the face is that 4K+ (realistically 8k) for photography is considered the norm.
+More about that can be explained in this blog Differences In 360 High-Resolution VS Low Resolution.
+While the panorama is in a beautiful place, it is also blurry due to all the stretching.
 It may not be so obvious on screens smaller than 4k resolution.
-Unfortunately for me I edit on a 4k screen and the blurriness is to the max.
-A lot of my client’s demand high quality imagery and I exclusively produce content in 8k or higher resolution (8k is 4 times that of a 4k screen).
+Unfortunately for me, I edit on a 4k screen, and the blurriness is to the max.
+A lot of my client’s demand high-quality imagery and I exclusively produce content in 8k or higher resolution (8k is four times that of a 4k screen).

 Ghosting is when you have strange anomalies when you stitch a photo that can look like a “ghost”.
-This is when someone walks past, car driving by and the person / car is in both shots but have moved.
+This is when someone walks past, a car driving or any movement between the lenses that causes this distortion.
 While not in this shot it really ruins the 360 experience.
 A professional 360 photographer or videographer will edit their work to make sure this is not shown in their work.
-I tried to us Really bad ghosting can make a photo look like a garbled mess.
+Really bad ghosting can make a photo look like a garbled mess.

 Hire A Proven Professional

 What are your thought of this list?
 Is there anything I should mention in this amateur 360 photography quality?
-Have you had any 360 photo / video done for your business and noticed things after they were published?
+Have you had any 360 photos/video done for your business and noticed things after they were published?
 Join the discussion and let us know in the comments below.